sthiede/Comparative_Genomics/day1_morning/README.md

 ```
 </details>

 > Question: How about couting the number of rRNA features in a gff file using grep, awk and wc?
-Awk is a very powerful utility that can be employed while working with columns in a file.
+Note: Awk is a very powerful utility for working with columns in a file.

 <details>
   <summary>Solution</summary>